lqc/thinkcspy/source/conditionals.rst

     body
         The block of statements in a compound statement that follows the header.

+    boolean algebra
+        Some rules for rearranging and reasoning about boolean expressions.

     boolean expression
         An expression that is either true or false.